itssamuelrowe/zen-website/content/docs/exceptions.md

 With exceptions you can separate the details of what happens when an unexpected situation occurs.
 You can separate such logic from the main logic of your program.

-In other programming languages, error detection, reporting, and handling often lead to complex and confusing code.

-Exceptions allow you to keep your source code clean and organized.
+This allows you to keep your source code clean and organized.

 #### Your functions do not have to forward errors.